Franklin-Ngueiwoh/simple_shell/README.md

 - Shell should not have any memory leaks
 - No more than 5 functions per file
 - All header files should be include guarded
-- Write a README with the description of the project
+- Write a README with the description of the project.

 ## Description ##